Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ![Question 53](images/question53.jpg)

-- [x] Box 1: ign in to Azure DevOps by using an account that is assigned the Administrator service connection security role.
+- [x] Box 1: Sign in to Azure DevOps by using an account that is assigned the Administrator service connection security role.
 Box 2: Create a personal access token in the Azure
 DevOps organization of Contoso.
 Box 3: Install and register the Azure Pipelines agent on an Azure virtual machine.
 - [ ] Box 1: Sign in to Azure DevOps by using an account that is assigned the Administrator service connection security role.
 Box 2: Install the Azure Pipelines agent on on- premises virtual machine.
 Box 3: Sign in to Azure DevOps by using an account that is assigned the agent pool administrator role.
 - [ ] Box 1: Create a personal access token in the Azure DevOps organization of Contoso.
 Box 2: Install the Azure Pipelines agent on on- premises virtual machine.
 Box 3: Sign in to Azure DevOps by using an account that is assigned the agent pool administrator role.
 - [ ] Box 1: Sign in to Azure DevOps by using an account that is assigned the agent pool administrator role.
 Box 2: Install the Azure Pipelines agent on on- premises virtual machine.
 Box 3: Create a personal access token in the Azure DevOps organization of Contoso.

-### Post navigationCase Study 2 – Contoso, Ltd Background Contoso, Ltd. is a manufacturing company that has a main office in Chicago.
+### Contoso, Ltd. is a manufacturing company that has a main office in Chicago.
 Contoso plans to improve its IT development and operations processes by implementing Azure DevOps principles.
 Contoso has an Azure subscription and creates an Azure DevOps organization.
-The Azure DevOps organization includes: • The Docker extension • A deployment pool named Pool7 that contains 10 Azure virtual machines that run Windows Server 2016 The Azure subscription contains an Azure Automation account.
-Planned Changes Contoso plans to create projects in Azure DevOps as shown in the following table.
-Technical Requirements Contoso identities the following technical requirements: • Implement build agents rot Project 1. • Whenever possible, use Azure resources • Avoid using deprecated technologies • Implement a code flow strategy for Project2 that will: • Enable Team 2 to submit pull requests for Project2. • Enable Team 2 to work independently on changes to a copy of Project?

-• Ensure that any intermediary changes performed by Tram2 on a copy of Project2 will be subject to the same restrictions as the ones defied in the build policy of Project2. • Whenever possible.
-Implement automation and minimize administrative effort. • Implement Protect3, Project5, Project6, and Project7 based on the planned changes. • Implement Project4 and configure the project to push Docker images to Azure Container Reentry.
+The Azure DevOps organization includes: The Docker extension.
+A deployment pool named Pool7 that contains 10 Azure virtual machines that run Windows Server 2016.
+The Azure subscription contains an Azure Automation account.
+Contoso plans to create projects in Azure DevOps as shown in the following table.You need to configure Azure Automation for the computers in Group7.
+Contoso identifies the following technical requirements: Implement build agents for Project1.
+Whenever possible, use Azure resources.
+Avoid using deprecated technologies.
+Implement a code flow strategy for Project2 that will: Enable Team2 to submit pull requests for Project2.
+Enable Team2 to work independently on changes to a copy of Project2.
+Ensure that any intermediary changes performed by Team2 on a copy of Project2 will be subject to the same restrictions as the ones defined in the build policy of Project2.
+Whenever possible implement automation and minimize administrative effort.
+Implement Project3, Project5, Project6, and Project7 based on the planned changes Implement Project4 and configure the project to push Docker images to Azure Container Registry.
 You add the virtual machines as managed nodes in Azure Automation State Configuration.
 You need to configure the computer in Group7.
 What should you do?

 - [x] Run the Register-AzureRmAutomationDscNode Azure Powershell cmdlet.
 - [ ] Modify the ConfigurationMode property of the Local Configuration Manager (LCM).
 - [ ] Install PowerShell Core.
 - [ ] Modify the RefreshMode property of the Local Configuration Manager (LCM).

 ### You need to perform the GitHub code migration.
 The solution must support the planned changes for the DevOps environment.
 What should you use?